uptech/engineering/content/docs/standards/git-commit/index.md

 Just as import if not *more important* than the source code change is the commit message itself.
 This is the only mechanism a commit author has to communicate very important things like, **what**, **intentension**, **reason (a.k.a. why)**, **approach (a.k.a. how)**, all crafted with **context**.
 Having this crucial information bound to the source code change is amazingly powerful and valuable when developing and maintaining an application over time.

+We have found it is also a useful communication tool for some automation tasks.
+Specifically for including Changelog entry information so that we don't create unnecessary conflicts in the commit itself.
+[Git Changelog][] can then use this information to generate our Changelog files for us.

 ### Official Git Commit Message Format

 Git as a tool has guidelines for commit messages to work best with git and it's various tools.
 This format is as follows: